Low Rank Regularization: A Review

 Such a contradiction limits the performance of nuclear norm; \item TNN performs well even when $\lambda$ takes a large value, for it prevents the $r$ largest singular values from being shrinked.
 Nevertheless, two limitations of it cannot be ignored.
 First, the value of $r$ must be estimated.
-Second, the $r$ largest singular values generally carry noise information we want to remove, and preserving them may degenerate the performance of algorithm; \item We should select a larger regularization parameter $\lambda$ for non-convex regularizers.
-When $\lambda$ takes a small value, the shrink on all singular values is vary slight, so, the PSNRs of them are very close to original images.
-Comparing nuclear norm, non-convex regularizers can reduce the shrink on larger singular values and enhance the shrink on smaller singular values simultaneously. \end{itemize} In this test, we ignore the numerical difference~(PSNR values) between different non-convex regularizers, because such a difference can be compressed by carefully selecting regularization parameter for each regularizer.
+Second, the $r$ largest singular values generally carry noise information we want to remove, and preserving them may degenerate the performance of algorithm; \item We should select a larger regularization parameter $\lambda$ for non-convex relaxations.
+When $\lambda$ takes a small value, the shrink on all singular values is vary slight.
+Hence, the PSNRs of them are very close to original images.
+Non-convex relaxations can reduce the shrink on larger singular values and enhance the shrink on smaller singular values simultaneously compared with nuclear norm. \end{itemize} In this test, we ignore the numerical differences~(PSNR values) between different non-convex relaxations, because such a difference can be compressed by carefully selecting regularization parameter for each regularizer.